LucasManciniDaSilva/PokemonTeam/README.md

 ## Testing the Project

-Inside the resource folder, the project has an [Insomnia Collection](https://insomnia.rest/) to make the requests
+Inside the resource folder, the project has an [Insomnia Collection](https://insomnia.rest/) to make the requests.